fionayzabellegumaroy/nim/P4/README.md

 ### Design:
 1. Set up server that has one listening socket
 2. Each client gets their own socket FD (which will be trackd with client_info)
+3. Once there are 2 available clients in clients[], match them to a game
-3. Once a game starts, will utilize helper functions to send our messages and parse through the messages (i.e. int send_play_msg(int socket, int turn, int[] board) and int parse_move_msg(char *buffer, char *name) [ able to do char *name since names are unique, or we could also keep track giving a client struct idk])
+4. Once a game starts, will utilize helper functions to send our messages and parse through the messages (i.e. int send_play_msg(int socket, int turn, int[] board) and int parse_move_msg(char *buffer, char *name) [ able to do char *name since names are unique, or we could also keep track giving a client struct idk])
-4. and so on?
+5. and so on?

+thoughts: if we decide to work on multiple games, to decide who to match, we just grab the earliest waiting clients

 ### Game Flow:
 1. Client1 connects and sends: 0|16|OPEN|alice| (assuming "alice" is the name)